 - (i) A provision requiring metering and reporting for all new water rights and authorizations pursuant to 85-2-311, 85-2-306, and 85-2-402 in groundwater monitoring areas for water quantity pursuant to 85-2-113.
-The type of metering device, and form and frequency of reporting will be determined by the department.
+A totalizing metering device must be used, and measurements reported annually on a form prescribed by the department.
 Noncompliance with metering and reporting requirements may result in a fine designated by the department; - (ii) The department shall review the monitoring data on a biennial basis, to determine if change in status is needed.